julbean/describealign/README.md

 ## Advanced Usage

+### directories

+describealign can be given a directory of videos and a directory of audio files rather than individual files.  describealign assumes files from the two directories correspond based on their lexicographic order.

 ### boost

 describealign also has a few other experimental capabilities, like boosting the volume of audio descriptions relative to the video's sound with the "--boost x" argument, where x is in decibels. "--boost 3" approximately doubles the audio description volume, while "--boost -3" approximately halves it.